AuthenticPaulMeyers/student-management-system/README.md

 # student-management-system
-A fullstack student management system using python and the flask framework.
+A fullstack student management system using `python flask` framework.